Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

   ...

   //!
-Create a shared pointer to a `RotationModelSettings` object from a `json` object. void from_json( const json& jsonObject, boost::shared_ptr< RotationModelSettings >& rotationModelSettings ) {
+Create a shared pointer to a `RotationModelSettings` object from a `nlohmann::json` object. void from_json( const json& jsonObject, boost::shared_ptr< RotationModelSettings >& rotationModelSettings ) {
       using namespace json_interface;